hapax/hapax.github.io/assets/teaching.md

 What should be a voyage of discovery and empowerment, a journey into the mathematical world, is a joyless plod for most students.

+In other words, these hiking classes effectively kill interest in hiking.